-Question: I am going to add my daughter as a co-owner on the title of my car that she drives.
-Will that allow me to have her on my insurance, to save money, even though she does not live with me anymore?
+Question: I will add my daughter as a co-owner on the title of the car that she drives.
+Will that allow me to have her on my insurance to save money even though she does not live with me?

-The main driver of a car, the address of the driver and the location where the car is kept at night make a difference to car insurance companies because they can be rating factors.
-Rating factors help determine your risk as a policyholder and thus your car insurance rates.
+The main driver of a car, the address of the driver and the location where the car is garaged can be rating factors that determine your risk as a policyholder.

 Since your policy is for a different location, it won’t cover your daughter at a second address.
 The car’s policy will need to be for the main driver of the car at the address where the car is kept, meaning your daughter needs her own policy on the car.

 While adding your daughter to the car’s title as a co-owner doesn’t allow her to be on your existing policy, it is helpful for her when she goes to obtain her own auto insurance policy because now she has an insurable interest in the vehicle.